nanthony21/pwspy_gui/README.md

 ![alt text](docs/Picture1.png)

-## Documentation
-This project is automatically documented by "Sphinx".
-If you have Sphinx installed then you can compile documentation to HTML by navigating to the `docs` folder and running `make html`.
-Formats other than HTML are also possible.
-Documentation is hosted online at [ReadTheDocs](https://pwspy_gui.readthedocs.io/en/dev/) updating of documentation from the current version on Bitbucket can be performed by signing into the lab's account at `readthedocs.org`.

 ## Installation
 The first step in installation is to install [Anaconda](https://www.anaconda.com/products/individual) on your computer.
 Once installation is completed you will be able to install `PWSpy_gui` by typing commands into the terminal.
 On Mac and Linux you can use the standard terminal, on Windows you should open "Anaconda Prompt".
 It is advisable to install `PWSpy_gui` into its own "environment" to avoid dependency conflicts.
-Create a new environment with the command: `conda create -n {environmentName} python=3.7`.
+Create a new environment with the command: `conda create -n {environmentName} python=3.8`.
 You can then make the new environment active in your terminal with `conda activate {environmentName}`.

 More information [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).